Japanese sencha, genmai (roasted rice), Mao Feng green tea from China, red and pink rose petals, natural flavors, bergamot oil.

 The year Peninsula Park, one of Portland's most beautiful Rose gardens, was built.

-For best flavor, bring spring or freshly drawn filtered water to 190 degrees.
-Steep three minutes.
+For best flavor, bring spring or freshly drawn filtered water to 185 degrees.
+Steep 1 sachet or 1 rounded tsp (2.4g) loose leaf for three minutes.
 Plan your next trip to the Japanese Garden.

 - Select an Ingredient:

 - red rose petals

 Bergamot is a citrus fruit the color of a lime and the size of a large orange.
 Picked when ripe, the thick peel is removed and pressed like an olive to extract its essential oils.
 It has a distinctive flavor and aroma with notes of lavender, lemon and spice.

 Harvested in early winter, our bergamot comes from the Ionian Coast of the Reggio Calabria Province.
 The terroir gives the bergamot fruit grown here more nuance and a variety of aromatics that we are looking for.

 Genmai, or brown rice, used with tea goes through a rigorous process by which it's rinsed, soaked, steamed, and dried before undergoing a three-step roasting process that gives the final product its characteristic toasted flavor.

 Kumamoto and Oita Prefectures

 Kumamoto and Oita Prefectures are located in the central part of Kyushu island, boasting subtropic climates ideal for growing rice.
 Since we are on the subject of boasting, we had the best time when we toured the Kumamoto Castle and the gawked at springs in Oita appropriately titled the Hells of Beppu.
 Our genmai is harvested in the fall, generally in October/November.